TeamSundar/ISD-Model-Phosphatidylserine-Exposure-Study/README.md

+The codes used in the study **Radhakrishnan, N., Kaul, S. C., Wadhwa, R., & Sundar, D. (2022).
+Phosphatidylserine Exposed Lipid Bilayer Models for Understanding Cancer Cell Selectivity of Natural Compounds: A Molecular Dynamics Simulation Study.
+Membranes, 12(1), 64** (https://doi.org/10.3390/membranes12010064).

 ### ISD
-This script is for calculating Permeability Coefficient (P) of a small molecule through a lipid bilayer from PMF and Diffusion Coefficients (DC) using Inhomogeneous Solubility Diffusion Model.
+This script is for calculating Permeability Coefficient (P) of a small molecule through a lipid bilayer from PMF and Diffusion Coefficients (DC) using the Inhomogeneous Solubility Diffusion Model of Marrink and Berendsen (https://doi.org/10.1021/j100066a040).
 'ISD' calculates Permeability Coefficient 'P' by integrating Resistivities 'R' over the reaction coordinate 'z'.
 #### 5 input arguments in the following order
 1)  **pmf_file**:   CSV file with two columns, Reaction coordinate (in nm) in first column, PMF (Potential of Mean Force) values (in kJ/mol) in second column